flash62au/WiTcontroller/README.md

 [See a video of it in use here.](https://youtu.be/RKnhfBCP_SQ)

-Please note: I no longer contactable via the DCC-EX Discord server.
+Please note: I am no longer contactable via the DCC-EX Discord server.

 **The name**